Verizon/redshell/README.md

  - `beacon_exec` - Execute a command through beacon socks proxy and simultaneously log it to the teamserver.
  - `proxy_exec` - Execute a command through custom socks proxy and simultaneously log it to the local file.
  - `exec` - Execute a command and log it to the local file.
+ - `log`  - Add a manual log entry to the local file.

 ## Custom Proxy Example
 ![alt text](./images/custom_proxy_example.png "Custom Proxy Example")